 These same little small clear beads are found in your windows and we call them desiccants.

-These desiccants help absorb any moisture or water vapor that tries to enter the glass windows and in turn helps prevent your windows from fogging up.
+These desiccants help absorb any moisture or water vapor that tries to enter the glass windows and in turn, help prevent your windows from fogging up.

 But where are they located?

-You might have taken a look at your windows to spot out these desiccants,
+You might have taken a look at your windows to spot these desiccants,

 and there are no visible signs of these small clear beads found anywhere on the windows.

 You won’t because they are located inside the spacer.
-The spacer and the desiccants together help aid in preventing condensation to form inside your windows.
+The spacer and the desiccants together help aid in preventing condensation from forming inside your windows.